Booker T. Washington's White House Dinner

 In 1878, Lucy Hayes, wife of President Rutherford B. Hayes, invited the soprano Marie Selika Williams to sing at the White House.
 She was the first African-American performer to be so honoured.

-Invitation to Dinner
+Invitation to White House Dinner

-According to Carolyn Bruehl (Prezi) in the early 1900s “Blacks and white were not supposed to eat together.
+According to Carolyn Bruehl (Prezi) in the early 1900s “Blacks and whites were not supposed to eat together.
 If they did eat together, whites were to be served first, and some sort of partition was to be placed between them.”

 So, it was in this climate that President Theodore Roosevelt invited Booker T. Washington to dine with him and his family in the White House in October 1901.